 Calling something a celebration often indicates a sense of success and achievement — we’ve done it!
 Mission accomplished!
 But anyone familiar with environmental issues knows that we are far, far from reaching the point where we can declare climate change solved or pollution stopped.
 Instead, environmentalism needs to be an ever-evolving process, and what better time to begin?

 This April 22, create a beginning.
 Whether it’s in your home or in your office, set a meeting, brainstorm initiatives and create positive environmental change that will last all year-round.

 2. Make resolutions

-Treat April 22 as though it was Jan 1, and make some Earth Day resolutions.
-Instead of pledging to lose ten pounds, pledge to reduce your garbage by 25%; instead of vowing to quit smoking, promise to stop buying plastic, you get the idea.
+Treat April 22 as though it was Jan.
+1, and make some Earth Day resolutions.
+Instead of pledging to lose 10 pounds, pledge to reduce your garbage by 25 percent; instead of vowing to quit smoking, promise to stop buying plastic.
 Set simple, concise, measurable goals and then get to work making them a reality.
-Social media can be a great tool in tracking your progress, following other like-minded enviro types and pushing yourself to consistently do better.
+Social media can be a great tool in tracking your progress.
+Follow other like-minded enviro types and push yourself to consistently do better.